-NEW YORK—A tale of two Americas, told through iconic photographs from the 1930s, will be the subject of dual exhibitions at Howard Greenberg Gallery from March 19 through May 9, 2020.
-One Third of a Nation: The Photographs of the Farm Security Administration depicts the challenges impoverished families were enduring with photographs by Dorothea Lange, Walker Evans, and Gordon Parks, among others, while Lewis Hine: The WPA National Research Project Photographs, 1936-37 portrays the workers and the innovations that spurred the nation’s economic growth.
-Together the exhibitions demonstrate the extraordinary power of photography to define an era and inspire social change.
+NEW YORK—A tale of America, told through iconic photographs from the 1930s, is the subject of One Third of a Nation: The Photographs of the Farm Security Administration, which depicts the challenges impoverished families were enduring with photographs by Dorothea Lange, Walker Evans, and Gordon Parks, among others.
+Taken together, the exhibition demonstrate the extraordinary power of photography to define an era and inspire social change.

 As the consequences of the Great Depression, unemployment, poverty and the effects of the Dust Bowl ravaged the country in the 1930s, government programs such as the Farm Security Administration (FSA) were established.
 American photographers were employed to document the dire conditions.
-At the same time, Lewis Hine was hired by the Works Progress Administration’s (WPA) National Research Project (NRP) to show the modernizing accomplishments of the nation’s factories, in the years prior to WWII.
-His efforts focused on the country’s reorganized workplace that fueled industrial growth and drove out the Depression.
 The powerful work of these photographers under President Franklin Delano Roosevelt’s New Deal programs ushered in an unprecedented new era for the medium: across the entire nation photography was communicating what words could not.

 Imbued in the nation’s social consciousness, the images that illustrate the history of the Great Depression originated in presidential action.
 In his second inaugural address, Roosevelt poignantly stated, “I see one-third of a nation ill-housed, ill-clad, ill-nourished.
 The test of our progress is not whether we add more to the abundance of those who have much; it is whether we provide enough for those who have too little.”